 How to Pay Your Bill

-While OHIP pays for a wide range of services, it does not pay for services that are not medically necessary, and there are certain charges associated with your hospital stay that may not be covered.
+While OHIP pays for a wide range of services, it does not pay for services that are not medically necessary.
+There are certain charges associated with your hospital stay that may not be covered.

-Methods of payment for uninsured services, or for patients who do not have valid health insurance, include the following options:
+Methods of payment for uninsured services, or for patients who do not have valid health insurance, include the following:

 - In person: At switchboard located in the Emergency department.
 Payments can be made with cash, cheque, debit or credit card (Visa or Mastercard).